 Atmospheric Pressure: In previous voyages, the atmospheric pressure values (atmPressure) showed unusual characteristics.
 Minor increases and decreases in pressure values were noted.
 These were investigated and a direct correlation with changing wind direction was noted.
 It is believed that due to the position of the intake of the atmospheric pressure sensor on the ship's superstructure, the values were influenced by the prevailing wind and this effect (Bernoulli effect) becomes noticeable during notable wind direction changes.
 The data has been flagged as good but please note that this issue still persists to some extent.
-The foremast digital barometer used.
-Issues were found with the barometer in which water droplets caused the inlet tube to block resulting in erroneous readings of approximately 15mbars for the period from: 30-Aug-2019 19:21:45 to 02-Sep-2019 05:30:05, this range has been NaNed and flagged as bad.
-Furthermore data from 02-Sep-2019 07:42:20 onwards was also flagged as suspect.
+The foremast digital barometer was used.

 Air Temperature: A number of minor discrepancies between the port and starboard air temperature sensors were noted, otherwise both sensors gave very close readings.
 These discrepancies usually occur during periods of rapid temperature change.
 This phenomenon has probably come about due to the rapid warming of the ship's metal structure and air due to the ship becoming stationary or cooling of the air temperature due to the ship speeding off from stationary or due to the evaporation of rain water around the sensor housing.
 Furthermore, they also seem to relate to when the ship is stationary with little wind or during/following periods of rainfall or as the result of a change in the ship speed that could be the result of hot exhaust gases being blown over the sensors depending on the wind direction.
-Please note further that both T&RH sensors were replaced with new Rotronics HC2A-S3 prior to sailing.